ericdequ/contechnews/data/blog/tutorials/mastering_buildertrend_for_scheduling_and_client_communication.md

 # Mastering Buildertrend for Scheduling and Client Communication

 Buildertrend is a powerhouse for construction management, designed to streamline every aspect of your project workflow.
-In this post, we'll dive into the intricacies of using Buildertrend for scheduling and client communication, ensuring you can handle even the most complex projects with ease.
+In this post, well dive into the intricacies of using Buildertrend for scheduling and client communication, ensuring you can handle even the most complex projects with ease.

 ## Getting Started with Buildertrend